Christoph/MultilingualTextAnalysis/README.md

 # MultilingualTextAnalysis
-This repository contains two scripts, one for algorithm selection and one for model validation.
+This repository contains two scripts, one for classifier selection and one for model validation.

-### Algorithm Selection
+### Classifier Selection
 The classification.py file was used to compare classification methods for smaller datasets.

 Structure: